 Solicitation.
-Individual students, as well as outside persons and organizations, may not solicit funds, sell items anywhere on-campus or use the campus system for solicitation or promotion without authorization from the Vice President for Campus Life and Operational Management or designee.
+Individual students, as well as outside persons and organizations, may not solicit funds, sell items anywhere on-campus or use the campus system for solicitation or promotion without authorization from the Senior Vice President or designee.

 Distribution of Literature.
-Registered student organizations may drop off flyers to be approved and hung by the Office of Student Activities (4 for Batten Center and up to 87 for University housing).
+Registered student organizations may drop off flyers to be approved and hung by the Office of Student Engagement (4 for Batten Center and up to 87 for University housing).
 Flyers are removed after two weeks.